Chavez's return to Cuba for treatment rattles Venezuela

 Nelson Bocaranda, a prominent pro-opposition journalist, said Chavez had been suffering intense pain in his bones and waist area of late, forcing him to rest and take painkillers.

-In his widely read "Rumors" column on Wednesday, Bocaranda published a supposed medical report from Havana's Cimeq hospital, with a relatively uninflammatory diagnosis.
+In his widely read "Rumours" column on Wednesday, Bocaranda published a supposed medical report from Havana's Cimeq hospital, with a relatively uninflammatory diagnosis.

 "It is a matter of giving him therapy for pain and stabilization so he has a better quality of life," said the report, which could not be confirmed.